-A quick and easy Quorn Chilli Con Carne recipe, on the table in just 30 minutes!
+A quick and easy Quorn chilli recipe on the table in just 30 minutes!

-This delicious Quorn Chilli is mild enough for the whole family to enjoy (I give you tips to increase the heat if you like it spicy), and perfect for busy weeknights!
+It's mild enough for the whole family to enjoy and perfect for busy weeknights!

-This Quorn chilli con carne is a regular feature in our household for meat-free Mondays, much like my simple Quorn curry recipe.
+This Quorn chilli con carne is a staple in our household for meat-free Mondays, just like my simple Quorn curry recipe.

-The kids can't get enough of it, especially when it's paired with crispy tortilla chips, fluffy rice, zesty salsa, and a generous sprinkle of grated cheese.
-It's a delicious and easy way to enjoy a meatless meal that the whole family can enjoy.
+The kids love it, especially when served with crispy tortilla chips, fluffy rice, zesty salsa, and a generous sprinkle of grated cheese.
+It's a delicious and easy way to enjoy a meatless meal that the whole family will adore.

 👩🍳 Want to eat more meat-free meals?
 Don't forget to check out my easy Quorn bolognese recipe too!